Farama-Foundation/PettingZoo/README.md

 To install a set of games, use `pip3 install pettingzoo[atari]`, substituting atari for other classes of games when desired.

+We only support Python 3.6, 3.7 and 3.8.
+We do not support Python 2.7, though it will probably mostly work on it for now.

 ## Base API